ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > @api {GET} /dedicatedCloud/{serviceName}/datacenter
 >

-With the API, get the filer (datastore) id list:
+With the API, get the filer (datastore) ID list:

 > [!api]
 >